EthenCrowl/DevSet/README.md

 # DevSet
-This is a project base3de in Python.
+This is a project based in Python.
 It aims to create coding curriculum the way it should be.